benoitdrapeau/docs/daprdocs/content/en/reference/api/actors_api.md

   -H "Content-Type: application/json"
 ```

-Example of invoking a method on an actor that takes parameters: You can provided the method parameters and values in the body of the request, for example in curl using -d "{\"param\":\"value\"}"
+Example of invoking a method on an actor that takes parameters: You can provide the method parameters and values in the body of the request, for example in curl using -d "{\"param\":\"value\"}"

 ```shell